This article appears in the March 2021 issue of the

 Depending on their individual needs, people with cancer need a wide variety of support services.
-Some need the help of a nutritionist to avoid treatment-related nausea and unintentional weight loss, for example, while others benefit from psychiatric care to help them deal with depression and anxiety.
-Others benefit from joining a cancer support group or need assistance with rides to treatment or lodging when they travel for treatment.
+Some need the help of a nutritionist to avoid treatment-related nausea and unintentional weight loss, for example.
+Others benefit from psychiatric care to help them deal with depression and anxiety.
+Others benefit from joining a cancer support group.
+They may also need assistance with rides to treatment or lodging when they travel for treatment.
 The American Cancer Society offers a collection of invaluable resources intended to help cancer patients.
-Doctors can also provide local information about any supportive care options the patient may need throughout treatment, such as psychiatric care or consultation with a dietician.
+Doctors can also provide local information about any supportive care options the patient may need throughout treatment.
+These include psychiatric care or consultation with a dietician.

 Offer continued patient support.

 Taking charge of the patient’s care from the initial contact as far into the definitive treatment as possible gives the practitioner more time to develop a supportive relationship with the patient.
 Offering continuing care also helps the patient calmly explore the available treatment options with someone they know and trust.
 The doctor should also offer continuing support in cases where the physician in charge changes.